instructure/instructure-ui/docs/guides/using-theme-overrides.md

 </InstUISettingsProvider>
 ```

+**The component's own theme**

+Every themeable component has its own "theme map".
+This map defines the components own theme variables (used by this component only), and maps them to values in the global theme object.
+These local variables are then passed to the component and used in the styles object.

+See the [emotion](/#emotion), [built-in themes](/#ui-themes) and [InstUISettingsProvider](/#InstUISettingsProvider) docs pages for more info and examples.

-Either way the component's `theme.js` will map it to theme variables:
+Either you set up the themes globally, or you use the `InstUISettingsProvider` to set up themes, the component's `theme.js` will map it to theme variables:

 ```jsx
 // component's `theme.js` maps the